-Epstein's accusers still deserve justice and will go after his alleged enablers, their lawyers say
+Jeffrey Epstein's accusers still deserve justice and will go after his alleged enablers

 Guiffre's lawyer, Sigrid McCawley, said in a statement, "The reckoning of accountability begun by the voices of brave and truthful victims should not end with Jeffrey Epstein's cowardly and shameful suicide.
 The fact that Epstein took his own life within 24 hours of the unsealing of detailed and devastating documents and exhibits in Virginia Giuffre's lawsuit against Ghislaine Maxwell, which informed the public of the scope, scale and sophistication of the international sex trafficking operation Epstein conducted, is no coincidence," McCawley said.

-Spencer Kuvin, who represents three of Epstein's accusers - a group of Royal Palm Beach High School students in Palm Beach County, Florida, when they allegedly worked for Epstein - said he spoke with one of his clients after the news of Epstein's death, and described her as "numb."
+Spencer Kuvin, who represents three of Epstein's accusers - a group of Royal Palm Beach High School students in Palm Beach County, Florida, when they allegedly worked for Epstein - said he spoke with one of his clients after the news of Epstein's death, and described her as "numb".

 "She's numb to what occurred because of the history and she wanted for years to put this behind herself," he said.
 "Seeing an evil person like this ultimately end his life puts some closure on what occurred."